 I recommend buying soft carriers that have a cushion in them for your cats to sleep in.
 I also bought carriers that were a size bigger than necessary to make sure they had extra space to stretch out and move around.

 Once you’ve got your cat in a carrier and you place them in the truck cab, try to find the flattest, stablest place possible to limit how much movement they feel.

 With two cats, this was a bit difficult, but there was enough space in between the driver and passenger seat to put a cat carrier and Oli seemed to be the most comfortable there.

 Be Very Careful With Letting Your Cat Out of the Carrier

 If you’re driving for more than 6 or 7 hours, I would recommend offering your cat a chance to get out of the carrier and move around.

 Sometimes, like the case with my cats, they won’t take you up on the offer.
 Mine refused to budge when I opened the door.
 If your cats do want out, though, be very careful.

 I recommend only letting your cat out while you are parked to prevent potential accidents.
-Also, double check that you shut all doors and windows. worst nightmare while moving was that I was somehow going to lose one of my cats in a strange place.
+Also, double-check that you shut all doors and windows.
+My worst nightmare while moving was that I was somehow going to lose one of my cats in a strange place.